Mediterranean Baked Fish In Paper

 Baked Fish

 Wrapping fish in paper is not the only way to insure tender and moist fish baked inside.
-Many cultures wrap fish in a variety of things such as banana or grape leaves.

-My British hubby grew up in boarding schools in Kenya (long story).
 He remembers watching the whole fish wrapped in a mound of salt, buried in a hole in the ground with a smoking fire.

 The salt baked on around the fish like clay and when the salt was removed, the fish inside was moist and cooked with amazing flavor.

-Fish In A Fig Leaf
+Baked Fish In A Fig Leaf

 Mediterranean-Style Baked Fish

-When I had the fabulous opportunity to bring my Mediterranean-Style cooking to a PBS program, that I was asked to be part of, I knew I had to showcase my favorite fish dish, Fish In A Fig Leaf.
-It was a hit!
+When I had the fabulous opportunity to bring my Mediterranean-Style cooking to a PBS program, I knew I had to showcase my favorite fish dish, Fish In A Fig Leaf.

-Fig leaves are not always available to most people, even during the height of fig season, so I wanted to make this beautiful fish recipe that can easily be baked by anyone, any time of the year.
+Fig leaves are not always available to most people, even during the height of fig season, however I wanted to make this beautiful fish recipe that can easily be baked by anyone, any time of the year, by using parchment paper instead, and love the results.

 Beautiful Salmon